‘The Young And The Restless’ March Madness Schedule And Pre-emption

-Thankfully for sudser fans, the show is only affected for two days, but for those loyal viewers who love watching each daily installment, two days can seem like an extraordinarily long time.
-This year Y&R will not air on Thursday, March 21 and Friday, March 22.
-The pre-emption dates are more than a week away, which gives ample time to prepare plans for what to do with those hours instead.
-Also, Y&R‘s sister CBS soap, The Bold and the Beautiful will not air on March 21 and 22 either.
+Thankfully for sudser fans, the show is only affected for two days.
+But for those loyal viewers who love watching each daily installment, two days can seem like an extraordinarily long time.
+This year Y&R will not air on Thursday, March 21, nor Friday, March 22.
+The pre-emption dates are more than a week away, which gives ample time to prepare alternate plans for those hours, instead.
+Also, Y&R‘s sister CBS soap, The Bold and the Beautiful, will not air on March 21 and 22, either.

-Instead of the soaps, on that Thursday and Friday, CBS will air NCAA men’s basketball games during the timeslots.
-Both shows return to their regular time and pick right back up where they left off on March 20 starting Monday, March 25.
+Instead of airing the usual soaps on those dates, CBS will air NCAA men’s basketball games during the time slots.
+Both shows return to their regular time — and pick right back up where they left off — starting Monday, March 25.

 3 more spots locked up! ????